Tam/Panels/Panels Framework.md

 ### Programatically Opening Panels
 If a panel does not have a route, it can only be opened programatically using `myPanel.open()` (and closed using `myPanel.close()`) (useful for modals).

+### Routing
+The attribute `route` will be parsed and the `href` attribute will be populated accordingly.
+If the route is the current route, the class `active` will be added to the element (can be configured).